fleetdm/fleet/docs/Configuration/yaml-files.md

     - app_store_id: '1091189122'
 ```

-Use `labels_include_any` to make software available for install or installed by policy automation only on hosts that have all those labels.
-Use `labels_exclude_any` to make software available for install or installed by policy automation only on hosts that don't have any of those labels.
+When making software available for install or installable by policy automation, you can include one of the following arrays of labels to narrow the scope of software installs:
+- `labels_include_any`: matches hosts that have all labels in the list
+- `labels_exclude_any`: matches hosts that don't have any labels in the list

 ### packages